simon-r-watson/SophosCentral/README.md

 ## Importing the module

-If your cloning this repo using Git, import the module using one of the *.psm1 files in .\SophosCentral\
+If your cloning this repo using Git, import the module using one of the *.psm1 files in .\SophosCentral\, instead of using the psd1 file

 ```pwsh
 Import-Module .\SophosCentral\SophosCentral.psm1
 ```

-If your downloading the 'SophosCentral.zip' from the releases, you can use the .psd1
+If your downloading the 'SophosCentral.zip' file from the releases, you can use the .psd1

 ```pwsh
 Import-Module .\SophosCentral.psd1